 Measure the right amount of your desired seasonings and spices.
 Chop your onions, peel your garlic cloves, and any other spices you need to prepare for the recipe.

-To make the brine, combine water, salt, sugar, vinegar, and spices in a pot and bring it to a boil.
-After about 5 minutes of heating the brine under heat, remove it and allow it to cool to room temperature.
-Place the meat in a large container or pot, pour the brine over it, and ensure that your meat is fully submerged.
-Cover the container with a lid or plastic wrap and store it in a cool place for at least 24 hours or up to 3 days, depending on the type and cut of meat you’re using.
+Next, place the meat in a large container or pot, and pour the brine over it, making sure the meat is fully submerged.
+Cover the container with a lid or plastic wrap, then store it in a cool place for at least 24 hours or up to 3 days, depending on the type and cut of meat you’re using.

 Related: 10 Ways You Should Use Bacon Fat